vasqueza91/React-Router-Movies/README.md

 ### Task 3: Stretch Goals

-If you have completed Parts 1 & 2 feel free to move on to these stretch goals.
+If you have completed Parts 1 & 2 feel free to move on to these stretch goals..

 #### Refactor so that our code is DRY